- When weighing children use class III electronic scales.

 - When measuring the length of a child, shoes and nappy should be removed and appropriate equipment is essential, such as a length board or mat (applicable up to 2 years of age).

-- When measuring height of a child shoes should be removed and a rigid rule with T piece or stadiometer should be used (applicable up to 2 years of age).
+- When measuring height of a child shoes should be removed and a rigid rule with T piece or stadiometer should be used (applicable from 2 years of age).

 - Plot in pencil.

 - Age errors are the most common source of plotting errors.

 - Centile describes the percentage expected to be below that line.

 - A child is on a centile if within 1/4 space of the line or between the two centiles if not.